urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

 # Visualization and Output
-Graphite supports the generation of graphs in [GFA] which is important for
+Graphite supports the generation of graphs in [GFA], [DOT], and the racket
+serialization format which I save under the extension .gra.
-interoperability with other tools such as [vg].
+[GFA] is important for interoperability with other tools such as [vg].

 # Optimization Ideas
-Representing the alphabet in 2 bits, for example:
+Represent the alphabet in 4 bits, [as is done in BioD], because:

+ - the extra bits accommodate ambiguous bases
+ - we could then perform fast and efficient complimenting though bit shifting

+The alphabet would be:

- - A as 00
+ - A as 0001
- - C as 01
+ - C as 0010
- - T as 10
+ - T as 0100
- - G as 11
+ - G as 1000

 However, most of the optimization would come from graph creation, graph
 update and search so I'm focused on that for now at least.